ohler55/ox/README.md

 ## <a name="release">Release Notes</a>

-### Release 1.5.8
+### Release 1.5.9

- - Added an option to not symbolize attribute keys in generic parsing.
+ - Merged a fix by edanaher that allows special characters in attribute values

 ## <a name="description">Description</a>